-Are you feeling a little cramped and looking to utilise some space from your backyard?
+Are you feeling a little cramped at home and looking to utilise some space from your backyard?
 Or perhaps you are thinking about ways to add extra income or value to your home?
-Before deciding whether to build a unit, granny flat or studio on your land it is important to know the types of buildings available and what meets your needs.
+Before deciding whether to build a unit, granny flat or studio on your land it is important to understand what each of these are and what can best meet your needs.

 - A kitchen sink;